High Risk Driving Activities Poll

 The results of the survey show that while most participants are concerned with various driving activities that they still drive while distracted, under the influence or while speeding.
 This is particularly alarming because the National Highway Traffic Safety Administration (NHTSA) documents at least 30,000 driving fatalities annually from speeding-related accidents.
 Many speed-related accidents occurred when drivers were under the influence of alcohol or drugs.
 The NHTSA also notes that accidents are more likely to occur when roadways are icy, snow-covered or wet.

-Although we have compiled some of the most notable responses from the comprehensive survey, you may view it here.
 The administration conducted the survey in order to gain a greater understanding of predominant driving attitudes and behaviors that can contribute to car accidents or impede driver safety.
 The NSC hopes to use the results of its survey to implement policies and educational programs that will help to inhibit car accidents and fatalities.

 Philadelphia Personal Injury Lawyers at Galfand Berger, LLP Seek Compensation for Victims of Distracted Driving

 If you, a family member or friend has suffered an injury due to a car accident, please call the knowledgeable Philadelphia personal injury attorneys at Galfand Berger, LLP.
 With offices located in Philadelphia, Reading and Bethlehem, we serve clients throughout Pennsylvania and New Jersey.
 To schedule a consultation, call us at 800-222-8792 or complete our online contact form.